Case Study: Context Interactions & Physics Faculty's Professional Development: Theory

-This framework highlights the idea that teachers' growth requires simultaneously fostering their professional, personal and social domains \cite{chalmers2002exploring}.
-This framework puts the instructor at the center of their professional growth by looking at the different ways these layers come together to moderate that growth and how these different layers evolve to moderate instructor’s development.
-In particular, this framework centers around the idea that the process of instructor's development is an interactive and interdependent process in which social, personal and professional growth take place, with an emphasis that development in one area cannot happen without the other.
-Therefore, we adopted this framework in order to have a faculty-centric approach to assess the different ways physics faculty negotiate their development as a result of the multitude of interdependent components that play a role in moderating their physics teaching.
-However, we use the framework to assess faculty’s development, not only due to structured professional development programs such as the one the framework was designed for, but we take the framework a step further to analyze the impact of all the environmental factors and experiences that faculty discuss, which influence their growth as physics faculty over time.
-In other words, we extend the framework by considering the multifaceted context-laden trajectories of physics faculty as they develop their teaching practices.
+This framework highlights the idea that teachers' growth requires simultaneously fostering their growth in their professional, personal and social domains~\cite{chalmers2002exploring}.
+This framework puts the instructor at the center of their professional development by looking at the different ways these domains come together and evolve to moderate that instructor's growth.
+In particular, this framework centers the idea that the process of instructor's professional development is an interactive and interdependent undertaking in which social, personal and professional growth take place, with an emphasis that changes in one domain cannot happen without the other.
+Therefore, based on the themes that emerged from our data and the purpose of our study, we adapted this framework in order to have a faculty-centric approach to assess the different ways our case study subjects negotiate their professional development as a result of the multitude of interdependent domains that play a role in moderating their physics teaching.

-\textit{Note on terminology}: The social, personal and professional development spheres of the Bell and Gilbert framework \cite{bell1994teacher} fall into the bigger category of educational professional development, which encompasses more than just professional development programs.
-The literature more often than not uses interchangeably the idea of professional development to refer to specific interventions or to broader facets of professional development \cite{ebert2011we,chasteen2020insights, olmstead2016assessing}.
-Although research has not clearly distinguished between these two ideas, we make a distinction between our use of these words to avoid confusion.
-Therefore, for the rest of the paper, we use the term \textit{professional development} when discussing development within the Bell and Gilbert framework and we simply use the term \textit{development} to refer to the broader professional development process.
+However, we take the framework a step further.
+Whereas the framework is built to studying the impact of one professional development program, we use this framework to analyze the impact of several factors of the environment.
+We use the framework to analyze the impact of all the environmental factors and experiences faculty discuss that influence their growth as physics faculty over time.
+In other words, we extend the framework by considering the multifaceted, context-laden, trajectories of physics faculty as they develop their teaching practices.